 Selling prices of residential homes, commercial businesses, and real estate property vary widely over a given month or year.
-It is easy to assess the value of a property or asset when it is sold for it has a real dollar value associated with it.
+It is easy to assess the value of a property when it is sold for it has a real dollar value associated with it.
 When it comes to property and assets you own, but are not selling, tax assessments can vary widely for these are based upon estimated valuations.
-As these estimated valuations increase so to do tax assessments.
-Likewise, as estimated valuations decrease so to do tax assessments.
+As these estimated valuations increase so do tax assessments.
+Likewise, as estimated valuations decrease so do tax assessments.
 If you think your tax assessment is too high and you want to appeal how much you pay in taxes, there is a process you can follow.

 Get a Property Appraisal

-Fight the Tax Assessor, Anaheim, Orange County
+Fight the Tax Assessor, Santa Ana, Orange County, CALIFORNIA.

 The National Taxpayers Union (a Washington DC advocacy group whose goal is to lower taxes), estimates that as much as 60 percent of taxable property in the United States is over-assessed.
-Despite the growing tax bills, only half of homeowners protest their tax assessments.
+Despite the growing tax bills, only half of property owners protest their tax assessments.
 That means many may be paying more property taxes than necessary.

 Know the Tax Assessment Appeals Process

 If you decide on a do-it-yourself appeal, you first need to establish your timeline.
 When do assessments go out?
 When is the deadline for appealing?
 Call your local tax assessor’s office for this information.
 Deadlines, along with the appeals process, can vary from locality to locality.
 So does the amount of time permitted for an appeal.
-Sometimes a homeowner might have only 30 days to appeal.
+Sometimes a property owner might have only 30 days to appeal.
 In other jurisdictions, you could have up to 120 days.
 If your request for an appeal arrives at the tax assessor’s office even a day after the protest deadline, you’re out of luck and will have to wait until the following year (or sometimes the next assessment, which could be longer) before you can appeal.
 Once you receive your assessment, it’s time to build your case.
 You need cold, hard facts.
-Assessments can be appealed on two grounds: a mistake in the assessment of your house or an assessment at a higher rate than comparable homes.
+Assessments can be appealed on two grounds: a mistake in the assessment of your property or an assessment at a higher rate than comparable properties.

 Gather Information to Correct Mistakes